GAIK-project/GAIK-platform/README.md

 pnpm dev
 ```

+**📦 Automatic Deployment:**

+The Dashboard application (`web/dashboard`) is automatically deployed via CI/CD pipeline when changes are pushed to the **main** branch.
+Any modifications to the dashboard will be live shortly after merging to main.

 ## 🔧 How it works

 - **Monorepo management:** `pnpm install` at root optimizes shared dependencies across all apps